 The Property and Evidence Section shall maintain secure storage and control of all property in the custody of this department.
-A property officer shall be appointed by and will be directly responsible to the Investigation Captain or the authorized designee.
+A property officer and assistant shall be appointed by and will be directly responsible to the Investigation Captain or the authorized designee.
+No one person shall have total control over evidentiary property.
 The property officer is responsible for the security of the Property and Evidence Section.